shanecelis/bevy_mod_plotters/README.md

 # TODO

 Consider adding a plotters backend specifically for the BGRA8 formats that will not overwrite the alpha channel.
+A backend like that might be slightly slower for writing, but it would allow one to produce plots with a transparent background.

 # Compatibility